google/qkeras/README.md

-QKeras has been implemented based on the work of "B.Moons et al. - Minimum Energy Quantized Neural Networks", Asilomar Conference on Signals, Systems and Computers, 2017 and “Zhou, S. et al. -
+QKeras has been implemented based on the work of "B.Moons et al. - Minimum Energy Quantized Neural Networks", Asilomar Conference on Signals, Systems and Computers, 2017 and "Zhou, S. et al. -
-DoReFa-Net: Training Low Bitwidth Convolutional Neural Networks with Low Bitwidth Gradients,” but the framework should be easily extensible.
+DoReFa-Net: Training Low Bitwidth Convolutional Neural Networks with Low Bitwidth Gradients," but the framework should be easily extensible.
 The original code from QNN can be found below.

 https://github.com/BertMoons/QuantizedNeuralNetworks-Keras-Tensorflow